 Adult education is available at all CDCR institutions.

-Inmate-students are placed in the appropriate ABE class level according to their Test of Adult Basic Education reading score.
-Classification Committees assign inmate-students who do not have a verified High School Equivalency or a High School Diploma.
+Inmate‐students are placed in the appropriate ABE class level according to their reading grade level.
+Classification Committees assign inmate‐students who do not have a verified high school equivalency or a high school diploma.